suncicaalduk/arduino-projects/project-04-RGB-light-sensor-with-phototransistors/README.md

 - Sensor calibration techniques

 ## Code
-The source code is available in this repository.
+The code for this project is available in this folder.